TheWirtschaftsmann/TCMD/docs/solution-architecture.md

 **General selection options**:

 - `P_LAND` - *Country*  - mandatory parameter;
-- `P_KTOPL` - *Chart of accounts* - mandatory parameter;
+- `P_KTOPL` - *Chart of accounts* - mandatory parameter if the report mode is "Display settings";
 - `S_MWSKZ` - *Tax code* - optional parameter with multiple selections option.

 **Display options**:

+This selection block controls output of data.
+It contains selection of report mode and input of selection values, which depend it.
+There are two modes:

 - `P_SET` - *Display settings*
 - `P_TRN` - *Display translations*

+Select of display mode should be implemented as radio buttons.

+Display options also contains additional input fields:

+- `P_LANG` - *Language*, parameter that controls which language will be used to display tax codes' names in the report of tax codes' settings.
 - `S_LANG` - *Language*, optional parameter with multiple selections option that becomes visible once option "Display translations" was selected.

-Display options should be implemented as radio buttons.

 ## 3. Extraction of data

-Extraction of data will be managed via class `ZCL_TCMD_EXTRACTOR`.
+Extraction of data will be managed via class `LCL_TC_MASTER_DATA`.
 Selection of data directly depends on the chosen display options, but several routines will be shared.
 These routines will be displayed separately below.

 ### 3.1 Common routines

-`select_tax_procedure()` - static method that selects tax calculation procedure.
+`set_tax_calc_procedure()` - static method that selects tax calculation procedure and saves it as attribute of class.
 Tax calculation procedure is the procedure that specifies how tax amounts will be calculated and how they will be posted.
+This method will be executed in constructor.

 Use the following logic to select tax calculation procedure:

 ```abap
 select single kalsm